Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Socket GZT80 features a standard pin layout for easy integration into circuits.
+The GZT80 socket features a standard pin layout designed for compatibility with a wide range of relays and components.
 Below is the pin configuration:

 Usage Instructions